moritzfl/docker-fiduswriter/README.md

 # docker-fiduswriter

-> This is still in development and might or might not work!!
+> This is still in development!!
 No guarantee on anything ;)

 [FidusWriter](https://www.fiduswriter.org/how-it-works/) is a collaborative online writing tool.
 This is a docker image following the official installation manual as closely as possible.

+The docker container should technically work but does not offer persistent data storage via the /data-directory yet.

 To run use:
 ~~~~